Solving for multi-class: a survey and synthesis: Introduction

 \section{Introduction}

 Many statistical classifiers can only discriminate between two classes.
-Common examples include linear classifiers such as perceptrons and logistic regression classifiers \citep{Michie_etal1994} as well as extensions to these methods such as support vector machines (SVM) \citep{Mueller_etal2001} and piecewise linear classifiers \citep{Bagirov2005,Mills2018}.
+Common examples include linear classifiers such as perceptrons and logistic regression classifiers \citep{Michie_etal1994} as well as extensions of them such as support vector machines (SVM) \citep{Mueller_etal2001} and piecewise linear classifiers \citep{Bagirov2005,Mills2018}.
 There are many possible ways of extending a binary classifier to deal with multi-class classification and the options increase exponentially with the number of class labels.
-Moreover, the best method may well depend on the type of problem \citep{Dietterich_Bakiri1995,Allwein_etal2000}.
+Moreover, the best method may depend on the type of problem \citep{Dietterich_Bakiri1995,Allwein_etal2000}.

-In this paper we provide a summary of the most common methods of solving for multi-class and show how a descriptive control language can be used to generalize them whereby a multi-class problem can be solved using a broad array of configurations for the binary classifiers.
-In addition, we require that any algorithm solve for the multi-class conditional probabilities.
+This paper summarizes some common methods of solving for multi-class and shows how a simple control language generalizes them.
+In converting a multi-class classification problem into binary, the class labels must be partitioned and the class values appropriately reassigned so as to train the binary classifiers.
+The language provides a method for describing this partitioning process as well as the steps to decoding the results.

+In converting the binary output to multi-class, we require that any algorithm solve for the multi-class conditional probabilities.
 There are three reasons for this.
 First, they provide useful information in addition to class estimates, for instance, for gauging the accuracy of a result, as well as for recalibration purposes \citep{Mills2009}.
 Consider a discretized regression problem: unlike in traditional regression which provides only a confidence limit on the result, having the class probabilities on hand will give some idea of the shape of the distribution.
 Second, the mathematical relationship between binary class probabilities and multi-class probabilities is unique and derives rigorously from probability theory.
-And finally, many binary classifiers that return continuous decision functions are easy to re-calibrate so that they more closely resemble probabilities.
+Finally, many binary classifiers that return continuous decision functions are easy to re-calibrate so that they more closely resemble probabilities.